delta-io/delta-sharing/PROTOCOL.md

 This is the API for clients to get a table version without any other extra information.
 The server usually can implement this API effectively.
 If a client caches information about a shared table locally, it can store the table version and use this cheap API to quickly check whether their cache is stale and they should re-fetch the data.

-Note: We are migrating this method from HEAD to GET, and with a `/version` suffix.
-Please use the new API as we'll deprecate the support of HEAD API soon.
+Note: This method is migrating from HEAD to GET, and with a `/version` suffix.
+Please use the new API as the support of HEAD API will be deprecated on the server side 07/01/2023.

 HTTP Request | Value
 -|-